johnp789/phone_charge_log/README.md

 # phone_charge_log
-little script to charge a phone and output current read over GPIB
+This is just a little script to charge a phone and output current read over GPIB.